MArhamAA1422/b6-learning/ts/basics.md

 function fn(a: number, b?: string): number {}  // b is optional here
 ```

+### Explicit return
+- library code
+- complex function
+- code used by others

+### Other than that: inferred
+- implicit return
+- code used by me

 ### Function Overloading
 - Sometimes, a function can behave differently depending on argument types.
 - TypeScript supports function overloading with multiple signatures.